stormchaserroleplaying/stormchaserRPG/Species/Lineages/Celestial/index.md

 <div style="margin-top:-10px;"></div>

-#### **Cost:** 5 Character Points
+#### **Cost:** 10 Character Points
 Your character has the following features.

+### Celestial Legacy
+You know the [Light](https://stormchaserroleplaying.com/stormchaserRPG/Spells/Cantrips/Evocation/#light) cantrip and the [Heal](https://stormchaserroleplaying.com/stormchaserRPG/Spells/1/Restoration/#heal) spell.
+Charisma is your spellcasting ability for these spells.

-### Darkvision
+### Low-Light Vision
-Blessed with a radiant soul, your vision can easily cut through darkness.
-You can see in dim light within 60 feet of you as if it were bright light, and in darkness as if it were dim light.
-You can't discern colour in darkness, only shades of gray.
+*Blessed with a radiant soul, your vision can easily cut through darkness.*

+You can see in dim light as though it were bright light, so you ignore the concealed condition due to dim light.

+If your species already grants you [low-light vision](https://stormchaserroleplaying.com/stormchaserRPG/Species/Common/Elf/#low-light-vision), you instead gain [infravision](https://stormchaserroleplaying.com/stormchaserRPG/General/Awareness/Special/#infravision).

-### Celestial Resistance
+### Heavenly Resistance
 You have resistance to sacred damage.

-### Healing Hands
-As an action, you can touch a creature and cause it to regain a number of hit points equal to your level.
-Once you use this ability, you can’t use it again until you finish a long rest.

-### Light Bearer
-You know the light cantrip.
-Charisma is your spellcasting ability for it.

 ## Phenotypes
 Four celestial phenotypes exist: fallen, herald, protector and scourge.
 Choose one of them for your character.